Featured Shark Tank Post

 Sound Bender for iPads

 What's more impressive than having a successful Kickstarter campaign to impress the Shark Tank Investors?
 How about complete two within 6 months and raise at least double your goal in each successful campaign.
 That's exactly what Moshe Weiss, a rabbi from St Paul, MN.and the Inventor of the SoundBender for iPads did.
 The Sound Bender is powerless iPad accessory that amplifies the sound by several times.
-You simply connect the power bender to any iPad device with built-in magnet's and it bends the sound from the back and directly amplifies to the front for a dramatic increase in sound.
+You just connect the power bender to any iPad device with built-in magnet's and it bends noise from the back and directly amplifies to the front for a dramatic increase in sound.
 Now why didn't Steve Job's think of that?

 |Ipad Sound Bender in Action|

 Moshe Weiss has been on a crash course in the past year to bring the Sound Bender to market.
 Along with this bumpy and accelerated path, Weiss has learned some valuable business lessons that have finally led him to the biggest Angel Investing Panel in the entire country, The Shark Tank Show.
 Having two successful Kickstarter campaign's may of what got him here, but the story actually begins in late 2011 when his first attempt at a campaign didn't meet its goal to fund Sound Bender.